pellcorp/creality-wiki/docs/cartographer_flashing.md

 ### Update Cartographer Klipper repo

-If you already have cartographer-klipper cloned locally, you need to pull down the latest master and switch to it, which you can do like this:
+If you already have cartographer-klipper cloned locally, make sure you are on latest master like so:

 ```
 cd $HOME/cartographer-klipper